Bukka101/BAuth-keystroke-authentication-system-using-machine-learning-by-stephen-nzekwesi/README.md

-# AI-behavioural-authentication-by-stephen-nzekwesi
+# AI Behavioural Authentication
-BhAuth, as i call it is a behavioural authentication using machine learning, based on keystroke dynamics and mouse movement pattern.
+BhAuth, as I call it is a behavioural authentication using machine learning, based on keystroke dynamics and mouse movement pattern.

 ## Supervisor: Vivek Singh